Yandina Creek, Queensland: Geography

 Yandina Creek is in the Sunshine Coast hinterland.
+The Yandina-Coolum Road runs along the western boundary before crossing to the east.

 History

 The name Yandina comes from Indigenous words yan meaning to go and dinna meaning feet.

 Yandina Creek Provisional School opened on 16 June 1914.
 On 1 May 1917, it became Yandina Creek State School.
 It closed on 30 September 1920.
 On 9 May 1932, the school reopened and then closed in December 1941.
 In 1949, the school building from the former Valdora State School was relocated to Yandina Creek and re-opened on 1 February 1949 as Yandina Creek State School.
 It closed on 7 August 1964.
 The school was at 931 North Arm Yandina Creek Road (26.5115°S 153.0169°E).

 On 4 January 2004, Coolum Beach Christian College was established by the Coolum Christian Family Church with 35 primary school children.
 In 2007, it expanded to offer secondary education.